 As ever, Royal Tours are conducted ‘at the request of the Foreign Office’ – and given Pakistanis are the single largest minority ethnic group in the UK, the government is hoping the visit will strengthen what diplomats call the ‘people to people’ ties between countries.”

-Even though the security concerns are high (some 1000 security officials will be working round the clock during the couple’s 5-days long visit), but there is no doubt about the buzz and excitement in Pakistan.
+Even though the security concerns are high (some 1000 security officials will be working round the clock during the couple’s 5-days long visit), there is no doubt about the buzz and excitement in Pakistan.
 The government, social and local authorities and the public have been preparing for the most anticipated visit.
 Twitter showed some great moments and artistical preparations.

 Colored portraits ready for Duke & Duchess of cambridge💟 @TomDrewUK @ukinpakistan @KensingtonRoyal @loveforcambridg @RoyalFamily